varunjain3/IFRNet/README.md

 ## Preparation
 1. PyTorch >= 1.3.0 (We have verified that this repository supports Python 3.6/3.7, PyTorch 1.3.0/1.9.1).
-2. Download training and test datasets: [Vimeo90K](http://toflow.csail.mit.edu/), [UCF101](https://liuziwei7.github.io/projects/VoxelFlow), [SNU-FILM](https://myungsub.github.io/CAIN/), [Middlebury](https://vision.middlebury.edu/flow/data/), [GoPro](https://seungjunnah.github.io/Datasets/gopro.html) and [Adobe240](http://www.cs.ubc.ca/labs/imager/tr/2017/DeepVideoDeblurring/).
+2. Download training and test datasets: [Vimeo90K](http://toflow.csail.mit.edu/) - Triplet Dataset.
-3. Set the right dataset path on your machine.

 ## Download Pre-trained Models and Play with Demos
 Figures from left to right are overlaid input frames, 2x and 8x video interpolation results respectively.